Aaronphilip2003/Linux-Basic-Commands/README.md

 <p align="center">
 <img src="linux.png" height="151">
 </p>

+ ### Basic List of commands Along with their useful flags

 | Commands | Use | Useful flags  | Use
 | :------------------ | :------------------ | :------------------ | :------------------ |
 | `clear` | Clears the screen of all previous content |